-Musa Ahmed has had a difficult background, but he never gave up, and finally, he reached his dreams of becoming a high-class footballer and playing for the top clubs in Europe, as well as wearing the uniform of the Super Eagles.
-The biography of Ahmed Musa will definitely inspire you to follow your dreams.
+Musa Ahmed has had a difficult background, but he never gave up, and finally, he reached his dreams of becoming a high-class soccer player and playing for the top clubs in Europe, as well as wearing the uniform of the Super Eagles.
+The man's biography will definitely inspire you to follow your dreams.

-Ahmed Musa real age
+Ahmed Musa age

 Ahmed Musa father